google-github-actions/auth/README.md

     https://www.googleapis.com/auth/cloud-platform
     ```

+    This can be specified as a comma-separated or newline-separated list.

 -   `access_token_subject`: (Optional) Email address of a user to impersonate
     for [Domain-Wide Delegation][dwd].
 Access tokens created for Domain-Wide
     Delegation cannot have a lifetime beyond 1 hour, even if the